 Late work will receive point reductions, and only be accepted from students who have requested to turn work in late prior to its due date.
 Work turned in more than a week late will not be accepted unless the student and instructor have come to an agreement beforehand in verifiable communication.
 Late essays are immediately lowered 10%.
 For each successive 24-hour period that they are late, essays will continue to be lowered 10%.
-Late reflections, notecards, and Canvas activities are lowered one point.
+Late reflections and Canvas discussions are lowered one point.
 I will read late essays and reflections when possible, but students will receive limited feedback on late work.
 If you turn work in late, know that I might not be able to read and grade it until much later in the term, perhaps even the last week of the semester.
-Exceptions to this late work policy will of course be made for officially documented medical, legal, or bereavement absences.
+The only assignments that cannot be submitted late are notecards and quizzes.
+Exceptions to this late work policy will of course be made for officially documented medical or legal absences.